 13) DELETING FILES

-del will only delete files, but will not remove the folder.
-To remove a folder, you need to use the
+del command will only delete files, but not remove the folder itself.
+To remove a folder, we have to use the

 15) FILE COMPARE